eduk2/govarsfromfiles/README.md

 govarsfromfiles
 ====

-**Read files** with GO to get variable values
+**Read files** with GO to get variable values.

-For example a configuration.php with database variables configuration
+For example from configuration.php with database variables configuration you can get host, database name, username and password.

 ##Usage example